Skip to main content

 • kubectl version >= 1.31.0.

 • Your hub cluster must be able to provision load balancer services.
-For on-premises or bare-metal clusters, this requires a load balancer implementation such as MetalLB.
+For self-hosted or bare-metal clusters, this requires a load balancer implementation such as MetalLB.
 For cloud-hosted clusters, ensure the appropriate cloud controller manager is configured.

 Enablement